Type-driven Neural Programming by Example: Methodology

 \subsubsection{Synthesis language}

 Our \emph{synthesis} language, or \emph{target} language, is the language we would like for our synthesizer to generate.
-This is as opposed to the \emph{host} language, i.e. the language that our synthesizer is implemented \emph{in}.
+This is as opposed to the \emph{host} language, i.e. the language that our synthesizer is implemented in.

-Neural synthesis methods have often tended to implement custom DSLs as the target language, while for the host language typically using \emph{Python}.
+Neural synthesis methods have often used custom DSLs as the target language, while for the host language typically using \emph{Python}.
 For our purposes working with types however, it would be nice to be able to defer type logic to an existing language.

 This idea though would require our host language to be able to construct ASTs for, compile, and interpret our \emph{target} language, while also requiring the availability of a deep learning framework for our model implementations.